awsdocs/amazon-athena-user-guide/doc_source/connectors-snowflake.md

 | spill\_prefix | Required\.
 Spill bucket key prefix\. |
 | spill\_put\_request\_headers | \(Optional\) A JSON encoded map of request headers and values for the Amazon S3 putObject request that is used for spilling \(for example, \{"x\-amz\-server\-side\-encryption" : "AES256"\}\)\.
 For other possible headers, see [PutObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html) in the Amazon Simple Storage Service API Reference\. |

-### PageCount parameter<a name="connectors-snowflake-pagecount-parameter"></a>

-Limits the number of records for each partition\.
-The default value is 500000

-### PartitionLimit parameter<a name="connectors-snowflake-partitionlimit-parameter"></a>

-Limits the number of partitions\.
-The default value is 10\.
-A large number may cause a timeout issue\.
-If you encounter a timeout error, set this parameter to a lower value\.

 ## Data type support<a name="connectors-snowflake-data-type-support"></a>

 The following table shows the corresponding data types for JDBC and Apache Arrow\.